GMR Licensing: Fines, Costs, and Options

 We offer a better way.
 At Pandora CloudCover, we have a firm relationship with GMR, meaning that we can offer you music from their catalog.
 Our library also includes music from other PROs, so you will have plenty of choices when you are selecting music for your business.

 You won't have to manage your playlists for compliance.
 We will do that for you.
 And we offer some of the lowest licensing fees in the business with no need for a long-term contract.
 We would love to tell you more about what we can offer.
-Please contact us today and find out how to sign up for a free trial.
+Sign up for a free trial today.
+Terms and conditions apply.